 The excess of revenues of a period over its related expenses during an accounting year is profit.
 Profit increases the investment of the owners.

-The excess of expenses of a period over its related revenues is termed as a loss.
-It decreases owner’s equity.
+The excess of expenses of a period over its related revenues is termed a loss.
+It decreases the owner’s equity.
 It also refers to money or money’s worth lost (or cost incurred) without receiving any benefit in return, e.g., cash or goods lost by theft or a fire accident, etc. Furthermore, it also includes a loss on the sale of fixed assets.

-Discount is that the deduction within the price of the products sold.
+Discount is the deduction within the price of the products sold.
 It is offered in two ways.
-Offering deduction of an agreed percentage of asking price at the time selling goods is a method of giving the discount.
+Offering a deduction of an agreed percentage of the asking price at the time of selling goods is a method of giving a discount.
 Such a discount is called a ‘trade discount’.
 It is generally offered by manufacturers to wholesalers and by wholesalers to retailers.
 After selling the goods on a credit basis, the debtors may be given a certain deduction in the amount due in case if they pay the amount within the stipulated period or earlier.
 This deduction is given at the time of payment on the quantity payable.
 Hence, it is called a cash discount.
 Cash discount acts as an incentive that encourages prompt payment by the debtors.